MITHUN8521/Astable-Multivibrator-Using-Proteus/README.md

 •	Increasing R or C decreases frequency.
 •	Used in clock generation, LED flashing, and tone generation.
 ## Viva Questions
-1. What are the operating modes of 555 timer?
+1. What are the operating modes of 555 timer?<br>
+Astable, Monostable, and Bistable modes.<br>
-2. What are the threshold levels in astable mode?
+2.What are the threshold levels in astable mode?<br>
+1/3 Vcc and 2/3 Vcc.<br>
-3. Write the frequency formula.
+3.Write the frequency formula.<br>
+f=(R1 +2R2 )C1.44<br>
-4. What is duty cycle?
+4.What is duty cycle?<br>
+Ratio of ON time to total time period.<br>
-5. What happens if R2 increases?
+5.What happens if R2 increases?<br>
+Ratio of ON time to total time period.